 Win + X -> Device Manager

 The device drivers are responsible for the seamless performance of the hardware.
 If there is any out-of-date driver or a faulty one, it can cause random PC shutdowns.
-However, it is easy to rectify these problems by updating the failing or outdated drivers.
+However, rectifying these problems by updating the failing or outdated drivers is easy.

 You can check for faulty or outdated drivers in the Device Manager section and update them.
-Use the steps mentioned in solution 2 to open the device manager and follow the steps mentioned below to check and update the faulty ones.
+Use the steps mentioned in solution 2 to open the device manager and follow the below steps to check and update the faulty ones.

 - Win + X -> Device Manager -> Expand the device entries ->Find the problematic driver.